SK-Hardwired/xavc_rtmd2srt/README.md

 - recording date and time in YYYY/MM/DD HH/MM/SS format as it is set in camera settings (**output disabled yet**)
 - timecode (N/A for models w/o timecode fieature; **output not implemented yet**)
 - GPS coords, timestamp, elevation, DOP, GPSFix, [speed, heading] (if available)
+- raw gyro/accelerometer sensors data recorded into videos by new Sony Camera models (DSC-RX100M7 & DSC-RX0M2) to separate tables

 Meta-data not supported (as no any existing consumer camera models record it):
 - lens focal length, zoom position